 Luke 1: 26-38

 ‘then the angel left her’… Terrific, isn’t it?
 An angel shows up and effectively blows your future out of the water.
 You’ve said you’re up for it.
 Not daring to think too much about what it might entail, but from somewhere deep within you respond.
+You know this is part of God’s plan and His preferred future will be embraced by it.
 If this were a soap opera then the angel leaving would be the closing scene.
 What happens next?

 It must have felt like, one by one, everyone else was leaving Mary as well.
 How about you?
 Is there part of your life where you feel you’re alone, frightened, isolated?
 The BBC’s ‘The Nativity’ does the best job I’ve seen in capturing what could easily have seen Mary stuck in all three places.

 Mary does not leave.
 Mary stays with the direction she settled upon in her heart when she said ‘I am the Lord’s servant, may it be to me according to your word’.
 Mary is obedient.
 Yesterday we reflected a little on Joseph’s obedience … reluctant, begrudging, more than kind of my heart is not willing, but I’ll do it.
 Mary is very different, but please don’t mistake willingness for easiness.

 So what do you look for, wherever God is calling to be obedient in a particular way?

 Look for God.
 The angel may have left her physical presence, but God does not leave her.
 Look for peace.
 Joseph may have threatened to leave her, but the Holy Spirit stayed alongside.
 My own unfolding story of following Jesus is that I’ve known more of the peace of God in the darkest and most challenging times.

 Look for the next step.
 You must take that one, just like Mary did.
 Mary did not leave what we might describe today as ‘an intentional walk of discipleship’, but Mary just saw it as the next step of obedience in the long walk.